tooledesign/pybna/import.md

 # Destinations

 Destination data also comes from OpenStreetMap by default.
-The Importer uses the default destination categories and definitions for the BNA, but you can provide your own instructions for extracting OSM destinations using the `destination_tags` option.
-To do this, you'll need to create a dictionary of table names and OSM tags that mimics the default baked into the code.
+The Importer uses the destination tags defined in the [configuration file](config.md#destinations), but you can provide separate instructions for extracting OSM destinations using the `destination_tags` option.
+To do this, you'll need to create a dictionary of table names and OSM tags that mimics the format encoded in the configuration file.

 Importing destinations can be done with:
 ```